 A few ingredients are worth going into detail:

-• Coconut extract.
-An optional ingredient, but nice flavor add.
-Coconut extract is a flavor enhancer (just like vanilla extract) that gives these cookies a more nuanced flavor.
-Coconut extract can usually be found near other baking extracts and spices in the grocery store.
+• Coconut extract: Optional, but it adds nice flavor.
+Coconut extract is a flavor enhancer (like vanilla extract) that gives these cookies a more nuanced flavor.

-• Good butter.
-The better the butter, the better the flavor of the dough!
-We love and use this butter in these Lime Cookies.
+• Butter: The better the butter, the better the flavor of the dough!
+I love and use this butter in these Lime Cookies.

 Variations